 Management is responsible for other information.
-Other information comprises the information included in Management's Discussion and Analysis for the year ended December 31, 2023, filed with the relevant Canadian Securities Commissions.
+Other information comprises the information included in Management's Discussion and Analysis for the year ended December 31, 2024, filed with the relevant Canadian Securities Commissions.
 Our opinion on the consolidated financial statements does not cover the other information and we do not and will not express any form of assurance conclusion thereon.
 In connection with our audit of the consolidated financial statements, our responsibility is to read the other information identified above and, in doing so, consider whether the other information is materially inconsistent with the consolidated financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
-We obtained Management's Discussion and Analysis prior to the date of this auditor's report.
 If, based on the work we have performed on this other information, we conclude that there is a material misstatement of this other information, we are required to report that fact in the auditors' report.
 We have nothing to report in this regard.